cryptrz/cryptrz.github.io/_posts/2022-06-18-jwt-attacks.md

     ![jwt-attacks-3-16](/assets/images/2022-06-18-jwt-attacks/3-16.png)

 17. Replace the token with the modified previous one (the same previously generated on [jwt.io](http://jwt.io)).
-Send the request, you’ll get a code 302
+Send the reset, you’ll get a code 302

     ![jwt-attacks-3-17](/assets/images/2022-06-18-jwt-attacks/3-17.png)